gulalex181/six_rod_tensegrity_robot_MATLAB_model/README.md

 # Six rod mobile tensegrity-robot model in MATLAB

 The model is developed in Simulink by using Simscape Multibody library.
+MATLAB version - 2021a.

 FILES: